Turmeric vs Salicylic Acid: Which Is Better for Acne?

 Who Should Use This Combined Approach

-Who Should Start Slowly or Consult a Professional
+Who Should Avoid or Start Slowly

 • Anyone with severe cystic acne should consult a dermatologist first